 Higher flex shafts have proven to be just as, or more, accurate than stiff shafts.
 The players who should use shafts with lower flex are ones with aggressive swings.
 In comparison, golfers with smooth and controlled swings can get away with higher flex and achieve the same results.

 📋 Keep in mind: When determining the proper shaft for a player, the most important factor is the fit, which means the length and weight given the golfer’s body size.

 Be sure you’re getting the right fit, and flex for you by having your clubs fitted professionally.
 Otherwise, leave your comments and queries in the section below.

 How heavy are S400 shafts?

-The True Temper Dynamic Golf S400 shaft weight about 132 grams.
-It is a stiff flex.
-It is known to have a high kick point that leads to low spin and low trajectory.
+The True Temper S400, also known as the Dynamic Golf S400 shaft, weighs about 132 grams, has a stiff flex, and is known for its high kick point that leads to low spin and low trajectory.

 What stiffness is S300?

 The S300 is a stiff flex shaft.
 It is considered to be a normal stiff unlike other shafts that are borderline regular flex or extremely stiff and heavy.